s-magana/buy2k/README.md

 **Tech used:** React, TypeScript, Bootstrap

 Setting up the app using Vite, I began this project by first adding routing to the appropriate pages I planned to have.
 I then created the navbar and logo that would be prominent throughout every part of the app.
-Next, on the store page, I used json data and a currency utiilty to develop cards for each store item.
+Next, on the store page, I used json data and a currency utility to develop cards for each store item.
 With each item rendering, I built a quantity context that would allow the user to increase/decrease item quantities.
 With the individual items finished, I made the shopping cart component that displays the items wanting to be purchased and the total price.
 Lastly, I added local storage and finalized styling decisions.

 ## Optimizations